-Memorandum drawn up by the order of Colonel A. Scott Waugh, Engineers, Surveyor General of India, F.R.S., F.R.G.S., &c., on the progress of the Kashmir series of the G. T. Survey of India, with observations on the late conquest of Gilgit, and other incidental matters, by Captain S. G. Montgomerie, Engineers, F.R.G.S., &c., in charge of the series.
+Memorandum drawn up by the order of Colonel A. Scott Waugh, Engineers, Surveyor General of India, F. R. S., F. R. G. S. &c. on the progress of the Kashmir Series of the Great Trigonometrical Survey of India, with map and observations on the late conquest of Gilgit and other incidental matters, by Captain T. G. Montgometric, Engineers, F. R. G. S. &c. in charge of the Series.